-- Internal/Interior waterproofing comes free when doing concrete floor.
+- Internal/Interior basement waterproofing in Toronto comes free when doing concrete floor.

 It is important to understand that the internal/interior basement waterproofing is not a simple task.
 Water coming in any

 way into your basement will be devastating.
-Therefore, think about contacting basement waterproofing professionals.
+Therefore, think about contacting our basement waterproofing professionals in Toronto.